 Image for Exploring effective vaccine communication for Public Health Wales

 Understanding attitudes, barriers and motivators

 We used a mixed methods approach grounded in behavioural science, including secondary research, focus groups, and audience testing.
 Secondary research helped evaluate existing data on vaccine uptake, misconceptions, and sources trusted by young people and their parents.
 Focus groups were organised with Year 9 and 10 students to capture lived experiences, knowledge gaps, preferred information formats, concerns and desired levels of detail.
-After the design and creation of the animations, we asked young people for their feedback and opinions.
-Throughout the whole research, we used behavioural frameworks like the COM-B Model of Behaviour, MINDSPACE, EAST, which guided the development of materials, the thematic analysis of results and building the recommendations for future communications.
+Throughout the whole research, we used behavioural frameworks like the COM-B Model of Behaviour, MINDSPACE, EAST, to guide analysis, resource development and recommendations.

+Image for Exploring effective vaccine communication for Public Health Wales